 Where is the procedure performed?

-Dr. Parent perform LASIK at the Fort Wayne Surgicenter, which is Northeast Indiana’s first Medicare approved, AAAHC accredited ambulatory surgical center devoted exclusively to eye surgery.
-In this surgical center the various factors that effect surgical outcomes such as airflow, humidity, temperature, and sterility are maintained at an optimal level.
+Dr. Parent performs LASIK at The Fort Wayne Eye Center, which is Northeast Indiana’s first Medicare-approved, AAAHC accredited ambulatory surgical center devoted exclusively to eye surgery.
+In this surgical center, the various factors that affect surgical outcomes such as airflow, humidity, temperature, and sterility are maintained at an optimal level.

 Will I need bifocals or reading glasses after the procedure?